MacLeod-D/ESP8266Scheduler2/README.md

   - cont.h is part of the source, not of library
     Then you can use a stackspace of for instance 1024 bytes instead of 4096 bytes - a tremendous saving!

+  - No libraries used - all files in the sketch

   - Tasks do have a state READY, DELAYED, BLOCKED
     So Tasks may block itself or other tasks and other tasks (or Interrupts)